 For example, while Texas has no inheritance tax, many states do and impose those taxes on a resident decedent who lives or owns property there.
 So if one of your beneficiaries lives in Iowa, Kentucky, or one of the four other states with their own inheritance taxes, different laws will apply.
 This is why your estate plan should take into account each beneficiary within its design.

 When it comes to a will or a trust, plan to reassess as your situation changes.
 Marriage, divorce, births, and deaths of members of your family, the purchase of property, retirement, and relocation are just some of the major life events that may impact how you plan to disperse your assets – and how they might be taxed.
+There are different types of trusts, so you should get a customized opinion for your specific situation.

 3. Be generous when you can.
 If your goal is ultimately to reduce the size of your estate to avoid paying federal estate taxes, you can start sharing those assets with each beneficiary now in the form of tax-free gifts.
 If you know your money will be subject to a big tax bill if left as is you can begin dispersing it now.